minio/docs/source/reference/minio-server/settings/object-lambda.rst

          Requires specifying :envvar:`MINIO_LAMBDA_WEBHOOK_ENDPOINT`.

-	 You can specify multiple webhooks as Lambda targets by appending a unique identifier ``_FUNCTIONNAME`` for each Object Lambda function.
+	 You can specify multiple webhooks as Lambda targets by appending a unique identifier for each Object Lambda function.
          For example, the following command enables two distinct Object Lambda webhook endpoints:

          .. code-block:: shell